backstage/backstage/docs/local-dev/cli-build-system.md

 ### Frontend Production

 The frontend production bundling creates your typical web content bundle, all contained within a single folder, ready for static serving.
-It is invoked using the `app:build` command, and unlike the development bundling there is no way to build a production bundle of an individual plugin.
+It is used when building packages with the `'frontend'` role, and unlike the development bundling there is no way to build a production bundle of an individual plugin.
 The output of the bundling process is written to the `dist` folder in the package.